-The refurbished nature of the 22 kV network has relegated it down the priority list for patrols and inspections.
+The refurbished nature of the recently converted 22kV network has relegated it down the priority list for patrols and inspections.
 It is anticipated that the data gathered during the conversion work so far will be used to assess the refurbished lines, looking for inspection candidates towards the end of the planning period.